- General Info

 Generally, the first step involves a preliminary screening of all applicants.
 Incomplete applications, which do occur, are taken out of the running first, followed by applications that are not meeting all requirements of the scholarship.
 If an applicant does not meet the required GPA, their application will not make it past the first screening.

-After all eligible candidates are identified, the entire application is read by members of the selection committee.
+After all eligible candidates are identified, typically the application is read by members of the selection committee.
 Recipients are selected or the applicants are nominated to move to the next round of the selection process.
-This process may be an interview or selection by a higher party.
+This process may be an interview.
 A winning application must make it through all of the pre-screening requirements to be considered.

 How quickly will I be notified on the status of my application?